UPDATED April 16, 2026

 Current Closures

-- Big Thunder Mountain Railroad — Closed for a lengthy refurbishment that started January 6th, 2025, and will not reopen until Spring 2026
+- Big Thunder Mountain Railroad — Closed for a lengthy refurbishment that started January 6th, 2025, and will reopen on May 3, 2026

 - The Frontierland Station for the Walt Disney World Railroad also closed on July 7th to accommodate construction in the land.
 The Fantasyland and Main Street, U.S.A.
 Stations remain operational in “shuttle mode.”